Skip to content

 The Pareto Principle, more commonly known as the 80/20 rule, states that approximately 80% of results come from 20% of effort.
 Applied to time management, this principle suggests that a small proportion of our actions significantly contributes to our overall success and productivity.

-For business owners, this means identifying and focusing on the critical tasks that drive the majority of your business value.
+For business owners, this means identifying and focusing on the critical tasks that drive most of your business value.
 By recognising these key activities, you can allocate your time more effectively and ensure your efforts are concentrated on high-impact tasks that propel your business forward.

 Eisenhower Matrix

-The Eisenhower Matrix, named after President Dwight D. Eisenhower, is a time management tool that will help you prioritise tasks based on their urgency and importance.
+The Eisenhower Matrix, named after President Dwight D. Eisenhower, is a time management tool to help you prioritise tasks based on urgency and importance.
 The matrix is divided into four quadrants:

-- Urgent and Important (Do First): Tasks that require immediate attention and have significant consequences.
+• Urgent and Important (Do First): Tasks requiring immediate attention and significant consequences.

 Parkinson's Law